 - MarketScan®: CASHE holds a renewable license for the MarketScan® Commercial Insurance Claims Database that allows the data to be used by Penn State researchers, students, and other collaborators.

-- Centers for Medicare and Medicaid Services (CMS): CMS has administrative claims data for the Medicare and Medicaid programs.
+- Centers for Medicare and Medicaid Services (CMS): Using a CMS Virtual Resource Data Center (VRDC) seat, CASHE has access to administrative claims data for the Medicare and Medicaid programs.

 - Healthcare Cost and Utilization Project: Nationwide Inpatient Sample (HCUP NIS): HCUP NIS is a unique and powerful hospital discharge database developed as part of HCUP.
 NIS can be used to identify, track and analyze national trends in healthcare utilization, access, charges, outcomes and quality.

 - Medical Expenditure Panel Survey (MEPS): MEPS is a set of large-scale surveys of families and individuals, their medical providers (doctors, hospitals, pharmacies and so on) and employers across the United States.
 MEPS has two major components: the Household Component and the Insurance Component.

 - National Surgical Quality Improvement Program (NSQIP): NSQIP was developed by the American College of Surgeons (ACS).
 The data provide in-depth and insightful analysis thus assisting surgeons and hospitals better understand their quality of care compared to similar hospitals with similar patients.

 - Pennsylvania Health Care Cost Containment Council (PHC4): PHC4 is an independent Pennsylvania state agency that collects over 4.5 million inpatient hospital discharge and ambulatory/outpatient procedure records each year from hospitals and freestanding ambulatory surgery centers in Pennsylvania.